Aliases for BCR Gene

 Previous HGNC Symbols for BCR Gene

 A reciprocal translocation between chromosomes 22 and 9 produces the Philadelphia chromosome, which is often found in patients with chronic myelogenous leukemia.
 The chromosome 22 breakpoint for this translocation is located within the BCR gene.
 The translocation produces a fusion protein which is encoded by sequence from both BCR and ABL, the gene at the chromosome 9 breakpoint.
 Although the BCR-ABL fusion protein has been extensively studied, the function of the normal BCR gene product is not clear.
 The protein has serine/threonine kinase activity and is a GTPase-activating protein for p21rac.
 Two transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Jul 2008]

 GeneCards Summary for BCR Gene

 BCR (Breakpoint Cluster Region) is a Protein Coding gene.
-Diseases associated with BCR include leukemia, chronic myeloid and leukemia, acute lymphoblastic.
-Among its related pathways are Signaling by FGFR and Signaling by FGFR1 mutants.
-GO annotations related to this gene include protein serine/threonine kinase activity and enzyme binding.
+Diseases associated with BCR include leukemia, chronic myeloid, somatic and chronic myelocytic leukemia.
+Among its related pathways are Signaling by GPCR and Signaling by FGFR1 in disease.
+GO annotations related to this gene include protein tyrosine kinase activity and enzyme binding.
 An important paralog of this gene is ABR.

 UniProtKB/Swiss-Prot for BCR Gene